 - Stem cell services and mechanisms for in vivo and in vitro stem cell tracking

 - Expansion/differentiation services for stem cell media and RNAi

 - Stem cell lines

 Market Trends by Stem Cell Type

-To understand unique product opportunities by stem cell type, derive more revenue from products sold to stem cell scientists, and identify new product development opportunities before the competition, view the global strategic report “Stem Cell Research Products – Opportunities, Tools, and Technologies.”
+To understand unique product opportunities by stem cell type, derive more revenue from products sold to scientists, and identify product development opportunities before your competition, view “Stem Cell Research Products – Opportunities, Tools, and Technologies.”

 Kazutoshi Takahashi and Shinya Yamanaka.
 Induction of Pluripotent Stem Cells from Mouse Embryonic and Adult Fibrolast Cultures by Defined Factors.
 Cell.
 2006 Aug 25;126(4):663-76.

 Yu J, Vodyanik MA, Smuga-Otto K, Antosiewicz-Bourget J, Frane JL, Tian S, Nie J, Jonsdottir GA, Ruotti V, Stewart R, Slukvin II, Thomson JA.
 Induced pluripotent stem cell lines derived from human somatic cells.
 Science.
 2007 Dec 21;318(5858):1917-20.